 Evolution and Vision

-Over the years, Grant Park evolved, and cultural amenities were added in and around it.
-However, a lingering eyesore remained – the Illinois Central Railroad tracks.
+Over the years, Grant Park evolved, and cultural amenities were added to the surrounding areas.
+However, the Illinois Central Railroad (ICR) tracks remained on the area originally intended to be park land.
 Chicago’s long-sitting mayor, Richard M. Daley, found this blemish especially troubling (he was reported to have been particularly displeased with the view of it from his dentist’s office in a neighboring building).
 During the 1990s, Mayor Daley set out on an ambitious campaign to make Chicago one of the greenest cities in the United States.

-Daley long viewed the northwest portion of Grant Park as an opportunity to provide additional public green space.
-With the help of his legal staff, Daley sought control of the land, which was then being used by the ICR as a parking lot.
-As a result, in 1996, the City filed a lawsuit against the ICR to regain some of the property within Grant Park.
-As it turned out, a provision in the original 1852 contract required the ICR property to be used for railroad purposes, a function that the land no longer maintained.
-The ICR therefore had to cede control of the property to the City.
-The reacquisition of this land made Daley’s proposal for Millennium Park possible.
+Mayor Daley viewed the northwest portion of Grant Park as an opportunity to provide additional public green space.
+In 1996, the City of Chicago filed a lawsuit against the Illinois Central Railroad (ICR) to regain some of the property within Grant Park.
+Incidentally, a provision in the original 1852 contract required the Railroad property to be used for railroad purposes, a function that the land no longer maintained.
+The ICR, therefore, was required to cede control of the property to the City.
+The re-acquisition of this land made Mayor Daley’s proposal for Millennium Park possible.

 Establishment and Growth

-Millennium Park Foundation, along with several patrons, hired various artists and architects to design and construct the sculptures and facilities found throughout the Park.
+Millennium Park Foundation and its donors, engaged various artists and architects to design and construct the sculptures and facilities found throughout the Park.
 Each new addition presented its own story of vision, risk, design, finance, construction and operation.
 As a result, the Park is an aggregate of the initial framework and individual additions that were not anticipated in the original plan.
 Yet at each stage, the framework for planning was flexible and neutral enough to enable a variety of alternatives to evolve successfully.
 Each project enriched the whole, adding to the critical mass of attractions, and thus to the ability of the Park to attract a diverse group of visitors.